Twitter suspends journalists who wrote about owner Elon Musk

 European Union Commissioner Vera Jourova, who heads up the 27-nation bloc’s work on values and transparency, also weighed in.

 “News about arbitrary suspension of journalists on Twitter is worrying,” she tweeted.
-Existing EU media rules and new digital regulations taking effect next year require “respect of media freedom and fundamental rights."
+New digital regulations taking effect next year require “respect of media freedom and fundamental rights."

 Jourova said, “@elonmusk should be aware of that.
 There are red lines.
 And sanctions, soon.”